jadenenz/weather-app/README.md

-# project-skeleton
+#weather-app
-basic setup for a project# weather-app
+basic weather app for the odin project